codinasion-archive/codinasion-programme/programme/multiplication-table/README.md

 ---
 title: Multiplication Table
-description: Write a program to output the multiplication table
+description: Write a programme to output the multiplication table
 contributors:
   - Tosin-dotcom
   - PrajwalBorkar